nwtime/ntpwww/content/en/reflib/ptp.md

 #### Abstract

 This document explores the similarities and differences between the Network Time Protocol (NTP) and the IEEE 1588 Precision Time Protocol (PTP).
-For the configurations considered in this doecument, these protocols provide clock synchronization in high-speed local area networks.
+For the configurations considered in this document, these protocols provide clock synchronization in high-speed local area networks.
 Of particular interest are the opportunities for interoperation between the protocols and how they can be used in a dual-protocol server and client.

 * * *